tu2463/15-466-f25-base2/README.md

-# (TODO: your game's title)
+# Long Rope Jumping Blobs

-Author: (TODO: your name)
+Author: Cheyu Tu

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Three blobs are playing long rope jumping.
+Player's job is to control the turner blobs to sway the row.

 Screen Shot: